leothehero/OpenStandards/Filesystems/OpenFS.md

 ## Storing files

-The method in which OpenFS stores files borrows from the UNIX implementation; namely, the concept of index nodes or inodes.
+The method in which OpenFS stores files borrows from the UNIX implementation: namely, the concept of index nodes, or inodes.

+Sector 1 contains some information about the filesystem.

+Bytes 1-4: Filesystem version

+Bytes 5-8: Reserved

+Bytes 9-512: (126 4-byte chunks) A list of free inodes, automatically repopulated when empty.

 The root inode sits on partition sector 2.